sparrowsl/SRMS/README.md

 # password-manager

-A simple web based password manager for all your accounts
+A simple web app password manager for all your accounts

-- Generate passwords for you(optional)
+- Generate passwords for you (optional)
 - Stores password safely
+- Hash passwords
 - Encryption functionality
 - Contain basic needed functionalities